Qualified Privilege as a Defense in a Defamation Case

 Defamation is the act of harming the reputation of another by making a false statement to another person.
 The act of defamation may be a false written statement or a false oral statement, through charges of libel and slander.
 Libel is the legal term for a written defamatory statement; slander is the legal term for an oral statement.

 In order for a statement to be defamatory, it must be both false and communicated to others.
 In the U.S., the person making the accusation of defamation (the plaintiff), the person who has allegedly been defamed, has the burden of proof.

 Defenses Against Defamation

 Defendants typically have several defenses against a charge of defamation.
-The truth is said to be the best defense against defamation; if the statement against another can be shown to be true, there is no defamation.
+The truth is said to be the best defense against it; if the statement against another can be shown to be true, then it isn't defamation.
 The plaintiff must also show that harm has been done to the plaintiff's reputation, usually measured in economic terms.
 The plaintiff cannot be shown to have consented to the statement (by giving an interview, for example), and there must be proof that the statement was communicated to others.

 Qualified Privilege as a Defamation Defense